 - Bring water and snacks.
 We received our choice of drinks on the ride back to Elgol, but you’ll want to make sure you have provisions for the entire journey!

 Like the post?
 Pin to save or share!

 Have you been to Skye?
 What were your favorite things you did there?

 What is on your Scotland to-do list?

 Where have been some of your favorite hikes?

-Need some help planning your vacation to the Isle of Skye or Scotland?
+Need some help planning your vacation to Scotland or the Isle of Skye?
 Full Life, Full Passport offers customized itinerary planning for all kinds of trips and budgets.
-Click here to learn more!

 Want to be the first to know when a new post is published, or to receive exclusive content directly to your inbox?
 Join our email list!